-That being said, let’s explain how your coffee will be different from plain black coffee when you add sugar, milk and so forth.
+That being said, let’s explain how your coffee will be different from plain black coffee when you add sugar, milk, and so forth.
 Let’s answer the question you have: Does cream or sugar impact the amount of caffeine in your coffee?

 What impact does Cream or Sugar have on Caffeine?

 The short answer is yes.
 The caffeine won’t be as effective because the caffeine has to burn through them.
 Although it won’t be as effective, the caffeine count will remain the same.
 You just negate the effects of caffeine but not how much caffeine you consume in your cup of coffee.
 The same amount of coffee in a cup will lead to the same amount of caffeine intake.

 What is Caffeine?
 Where does it come from?

 In its true form, caffeine is solid.
-If it were removed from the coffee beans and placed on the ground or anywhere, then it would be odorless, dry powder and bitter.
+If it were removed from the coffee beans and placed on the ground or anywhere, then it would be odorless, dry powder, and bitter.
 Caffeine is what gives beans their flavor, for the most part.

 Robusta bean coffee contains a lot of caffeine.
 This is because the caffeine content is 2.7%, which is quite a bit.
 Not only that, but the beans are rich in taste, which results in great tasting coffee.
 You may find that the high caffeine content results in harsher tasting coffee, but we think you’ll still be a fan of it.